Kunlong1994/lab3/Lab-#2.md

 ledOFF
 ledON
 ^C
-pi@ixe05 ~/helloYou $
+pi@ixeXX ~/distant-pictures $
 ```
+* What changed

+Compare `helloYou/server.js` and `distant-pictures/pictureServer.js`.
+What elements had to be added or changed to enable the web camera?
+(Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)

 4. Change the Interaction
-For this lab we want to you to extend the functionality of this basic setup.
+Now, extend the functionality of this basic setup.

+* Peephole

+Now, edit the 'pictureServer.js' code for a Peephole device.
+When a person presses the doorbell (here, the button on your Arduino), the application should snap a photo of the person in front of the doorbell, and post it to a remote webpage.

+Please submit the code for the Peephole as part of your turn-in.

+* Modify the image

+On Linux, `node-webcam` uses `fswebcam`. https://www.npmjs.com/package/node-webcam shows other commands available using node-webcam, and typing `man fswebcam` describes a variety of image capture options.
+Try out some modifications, and show us the screen capture of the resulting webpage.

+* Try a new library
+Find, install, and try out a node-based library.

+Document your successes and failures (totally okay!) for your Slack lab#2 turn-in.
+This will help the class community figure out cool new tools and capabilities.

+Here is an example of how to try this https://www.npmjs.com/package/cv opencv library, for example:

+5. Submit the lab [David, explain how to submit their code or answers.]

 As a start, we want you to change its behavior so that it takes a picture whenever someone presses the physical button.